 Setting a featured video

-Team owners and admins can set the featured video on the homepage by clicking the Set featured video button found at the lower right corner of the featured video’s thumbnail.
+Team owners and admins can set the featured video on the homepage by clicking the Featured content button found at the lower right corner of the featured video’s thumbnail.

 Note: Make sure you are logged into your account, otherwise you will not see your team’s homepage.

-A modal will open allowing you to search among your videos.
-Select the video you want to pin to the top of the home page.
-When you’ve chosen your video, click Save.
+A modal will open allowing you to search among your videos and live events.
+Select the video or event you want to pin to the top of the home page.
+When you’ve chosen your content, click Save.

 Clicking the back arrow in the upper left corner will navigate you to the folder that the video lives in, whereas clicking the team logo will bring you back to the homepage.